CartoDB/carto-vl/docs/guides/06-aggregations.md

     `;
     const panelContent = document.querySelector('.js-population');
     panelContent.innerHTML = v.v_sum.value > 0 ? html : 'There are no cities here!';
-});
+}
+citiesLayer.on('updated', displayViewportValues);
 ```
 > Notice how we used `numeral` from the external library, and its `.format` method to display millions of people.
-And

-As a nice complement, you can now change the _color_ and _size_ of the city with more population right now on the screen, using this code (replace in the current viz the `color: grey` and `width: 10` with:
+As a nice complement, you can now change the _color_ and _size_ of the city with more population on the screen using this code (replace in the current viz the `color: grey` and `width: 10` with:
 ```
 color: blend(gray, red, @f_isBiggest)
 width: blend(10, 40, @f_isBiggest)